modernxmpp/modernxmpp/docs/protocol.md

 Notes are provided to provide context about past and future versions of the protocol, which may be helpful for backwards-compatibility or planning future development.

+### Target audience

+The protocols discussed here should be implemented in reusable libraries.
+Client developers may use this document to assist them in choosing an XMPP library, or submitting feature requests or contributions to their library of choice.

+Reusing libraries whenever possible reduces fragmentation and duplicated effort.

 ## Core

 ### Service discovery